aditya02acharya/homepage/content/project/OptimizingFlow/index.md

 ---
-title: Optimising flow within mobility systems with AI
+title: Optimising flow within mobility systems with Artificial Intelligence
 summary: The objective of the project is to transition complex traffic management from static systems into dynamic, optimised systems that cities manage in real-time across many types of mobility.
 tags:
 date: